 Mailerlite has similar features to Convertkit.
 For example, it has a nice intuitive workflow for creating automated email series.
 But in many ways Mailerlite is a polished solution, providing lots of additional features, but without any clunky complexity.

 You can send simple plain emails of the kind Convertkit provide, but you also have the option to select from dozens of great functional newsletter templates .
 With Convertkit you quickly find yourself delving into CSS and HTML to go beyond their basic look.
 With MailerLite is all nice and easy and you can drag and drop content blocks to customise your newsletter.
 You can also choose some great landing page templates.

 MailerLite has full automation features including triggers and conditional actions, so for example a subscriber can be set to receive a new autosequence if they click on a link in an email you’ve sent.
 What’s more it has a nice visual display of work flows so you can easily see the overall picture.
 Play the 2-minute video below to see some of the features and the well-designed user experience.

 MailerLite seems to have a fast development path and they’re rolling out new features and improvements every month.
 They have a couple of iphone / ipad apps for viewing your stats, sending campaigns, and gathering subscriptions.
 Their support is fast.
 I seem to recall MailerLite claiming they respond on average in 7 minutes.
 It certainly seems fast to me.
 Finally, and perhaps most importantly, I haven’t experienced any sending delays or deliverability problems with MailerLite.

 Mailerlite is free for up to 1,000 subscribers and only $20 per month for 5,000 (compared to $79 for Convertkit).
 Subscribers only count once and unsubscribes no longer count towards the fee.

-Oh, and you can integrate Contact Form 7 with Mailerlite.
+Oh, and you can integrate Contact Form 7 with Mailerlite simply with a free plugin.
 You can test drive MailerLite for yourself here.